cfunes1/AI_media/README.md

 ## project.py Functionality

-For any YouTube video the user selects, AI_media generates the following artifacts (prefixed by the YouTube video ID) :
+For any YouTube video the user selects, project.py generates the following artifacts:

 1. **Audio.mp3**: Sound of original video, cut to 10 mins if longer, as an MP3 file.
 1. **[original language].txt**: AI-generated transcription from audio in its original language as a text file (generated only if original language is not English).